holmes-inputcheck/holmes-artifacts/README.md

 ```

 ### Statistical corruption accuracy graphs (Experiment E4)
-No need for these! :) You can skip straight to "Evaluating the experiment plots"!
+No need for these! :) You can skip straight to "Part 3: Plotting the experiment results"!

 ### Marketing dataset testing workflow benchmarking (Experiment E5)
 ```